gabriel-rodriguez-garcia/genai_guardrails_deep_dive_days/09_Guardrails/NeMo/rails/grounding/config/kb/employee-handbook.md

 ## Employee Conduct

-As a Samplesoft employee, you are expected to conduct yourself in a professional and ethical manner at all times.
+As an ABC Company employee, you are expected to conduct yourself in a professional and ethical manner at all times.
 This includes:

 * Treating colleagues, customers, and partners with respect and dignity.
 * Maintaining confidentiality and protecting sensitive information.